The Center for Mind-Body Medicine (CMBM) Small Group Model for Children and Adolescents

 Gordon, J. S., Staples, J. K., Blyta, A., & Bytyqi, M. (2004).
 Treatment of posttraumatic stress disorder in postwar Kosovo high school students using mind–body skills groups: A pilot study.
 Journal of Traumatic Stress: Official Publication of The International Society for Traumatic Stress Studies, 17(2), 143–147. https://doi.org/10.1023/B:JOTS.0000022620.13209.a0

-The purpose of this study was to determine the acceptability and preliminary effectiveness of Center for Mind Body Medicine (CMBM) Small Group Model for Children and Adolescents in decreasing symptoms of posttraumatic stress in adolescents.
-Measures utilized included the Posttraumatic Stress Reaction Index questionnaires.
-Results indicate the posttraumatic stress scores significantly decreased after participation in the programs.
-These scores remained decreased in the 2 groups that participated in the follow-up study when compared to pretest measures.
-Limitations include lack of randomization; lack of control group; small sample size; there was no documentation of individual trauma exposure or inclusion criteria for participation in the program; follow-up data was obtained only from the second group and from a portion of the first group; and length of follow-up.
+The purpose of the study was to determine the acceptability and preliminary effectiveness of The Center for Mind-Body Medicine (CMBM) Small Group Model for Children and Adolescents in decreasing symptoms of posttraumatic stress in adolescents.
+Measures utilized include the Posttraumatic Stress Reaction Index Questionnaires.
+Results indicate that posttraumatic stress scores significantly decreased after participation in the programs.
+These scores remained decreased in the two groups that participated in the follow-up study when compared to pretest measures.
+Limitations include lack of randomization, lack of control group, small sample size, there was no documentation of individual trauma exposure or inclusion criteria for participation in the program, follow-up data was obtained only from the second group and from a portion of the first group, and length of follow-up.
+Note: This article was not used in the rating process due to the lack of a control group.

 Staples, J. K., Abdel Atti, J. A., & Gordon, J. S. (2011).
 Mind-body skills groups for posttraumatic stress disorder and depression symptoms in Palestinian children and adolescents in Gaza.
 International Journal of Stress Management, 18(3), 246–262. https://doi.org/10.1037/a0024015

-The purpose of this study was to evaluate the Center for Mind Body Medicine (CMBM) Small Group Model for Children and Adolescents to determine its effects on symptoms of posttraumatic stress disorder (PTSD) and depression, and on hopelessness in children and adolescents in Gaza.
+The purpose of the study was to evaluate The Center for Mind-Body Medicine (CMBM) Small Group Model for Children and Adolescents to determine its effects on symptoms of posttraumatic stress disorder (PTSD) and depression, and on hopelessness in children and adolescents in Gaza.
 Measures utilized include the Child PTSD Symptom Scale (CPSS), the Children’s Depression Inventory (CDI), and the Hopelessness Scale for Children (HSC).
 Results indicate significant improvements in PTSD and depression symptoms and a significant decrease in a sense of hopelessness were observed immediately following participation in the program.
 At 7-month follow-up, the improvements in the total PTSD and depression scores were largely maintained and the decreased sense of hopelessness was fully maintained despite ongoing violent conflict and economic hardship.
 Limitations include lack of randomization, lack of control group, and small sample size.
+Note: This article was not used in the rating process due to the lack of a control group.

 Additional References